-Waffles the giraffe is remembered as a friend to kids and best man at wedding
+Waffles the giraffe is remembered as a friend to kids and a best man at wedding

-Roer credited Mike Kerr with a “heroic” effort, but Waffles and the other giraffe perished in the flames that engulfed the large, two-story barn.
-In the day since, the giraffe’s passing has drawn an outpouring of grief from hundreds who were touched — and sometimes slobbered on — by the giraffe.
+Roer credited Kerr with a “heroic” effort, but Waffles and the other giraffe perished in the flames that engulfed the large, two-story barn.
+In the days since, Waffles’s death has produced an outpouring of grief from hundreds who were touched — and sometimes slobbered on — by the giraffe.
 The zoo’s Facebook page has been flooded with tributes.
 The cause of the blaze remains under investigation.

-“Obviously, Waffles is not our pet, but in one way Waffles is the pet of so many children in Northern Virginia,” said Gillian Giannetti, who had taken her 5-year-old daughter, Fiona, to see Waffles up to 50 times.
+“Obviously, Waffles is not our pet, but in one way Waffles is the pet of so many children in Northern Virginia,” said Gillian Giannetti, who had taken her 5-year-old daughter, Fiona, to see Waffles as many as 50 times.
 “It seems like a whole community of people have been touched by him.”

 Giannetti said she was dreading telling Fiona about the giraffe’s death.
-The girl had a giraffe stuffed animal that was her favorite and was always the one she selected when she went on trips.
-Giannetti lamented it was one more blow for kids who had spent a year away from school and have been unable to hug grandparents or other loved ones because of the coronavirus.
+The girl had a giraffe stuffed animal that was her favorite, and it was always the one she selected when she went on trips.
+Giannetti lamented that it was one more blow for children who had spent a year away from school and have been unable to hug grandparents or other loved ones because of the coronavirus.

 Rachel Rozner said she and her husband were also devastated.

-After the Herndon couple’s wedding was delayed by covid-19 last year, they decided to hold it at the zoo and feature Waffles as the “best man.”
+After the Herndon couple’s wedding was delayed by covid-19 last year, they decided to hold it at the zoo and include Waffles as their best man.
 Rozner said her then fiance had become “obsessed” with the giraffe after meeting him at an event and they thought it would be silly and fun to make him part of the wedding party.
 The zoo obliged.

-On the big day, Rozner said, Waffles munched on the flowers on their wedding canopy and slobbered on the officiant, but all-in-all everyone had a blast.
+On the big day, Rozner said, Waffles munched on the flowers on their wedding canopy and slobbered on the officiant, but all in all, everyone had a blast.
 In one photo, Waffles is seen pushing his nose underneath the wedding canopy from his pen next door.

 “It was 2020, and everybody had been in the pandemic so long, we wanted people to feel something different,” Rozner said.
 “Everyone left feeling so good that day.”